alexandrnikitin/blog/_drafts/dotnet-generics-under-the-hood.md

 | FieldN               |
 +----------------------+
 ```
-Where the first element called "Header" and contains hashcode or address in the lock table.
+Where the first element called "header" and contains hashcode or address in the lock table.
 The second element contains the `Method Table` address.
 Next goes fields of the object.
-So the variable `o` is just a number (pointer) that points to the `Method Table`.
+So the variable `o` is just a pointer that points to the `Method Table`.
 And the `Method Table` is ...

 ##### EEClass
 Let me start from `EEClass` :wink: `EEClass` is a class, it knows everything about the type it represents.
 It gives access to its data through getter and setters.
 It's a quite complex class which consists of [more than 2000 lines of code][EEClass] and contains other classes and structs which are also not so small.
 For example [`EEClassOptionalFields`][EEClassOptionalFields] that is something like a dictionary that stores optional data.
 Or [`EEClassPackedFields`][EEClassPackedFields] which is optimization for memory. `EEClass` stores a lot of numeric data such as number of method, fields, static methods, static fields and etc. So `EEClassPackedFields` optimizes them and cuts leading zeros and pack into one array with access by index. `EEClass` is also called "cold data".
 So getting back to `Method Table`.

 ##### Method Table
 `Method Table` is optimization!
 Everything that runtime needs is extracted from `EEClass` to the `Method Table`.
 It's an array with access by index.
 It is also called "hot data".
-It contains the following data:
+It may contain the following data:

 ```
 +-------------------------------------+